 - Replace your VBA macros with Python code and still pass around your workbooks as easy as before.

 xlwings fully supports NumPy arrays and Pandas DataFrames.
-Currently, it only works on Windows.
+It works with Microsoft Excel on Windows and Mac.

 xlwings is currently in an early stage.
 The API might change in backward incompatible ways.